ElenaAntonelli/AIDS-patient-ml-analysis/README.md

 In 1996, an important medical study involved patients with HIV/AIDS in order to evaluate the effectiveness of different antiretroviral treatments.
 Patients were divided into four treatment groups, each receiving a different experimental therapeutic regimen.
 The objective was to analyze patient information and treatment outcomes, with particular attention to whether patients were classified as infected after treatment.

+This clinical context provides the basis for a machine learning analysis of the data.

 ---

 ## Dataset Overview

-The dataset used in this project contains healthcare statistics and categorical information about patients diagnosed with AIDS.
+The dataset contains healthcare statistics and categorical information about patients involved in an AIDS-related study.
 It includes clinical measurements, demographic information, treatment-related variables, and binary/categorical indicators describing patient conditions and treatment history.
+In this project, the version with 5,000 instances and 23 features was used.

 The target variable is:

 - `infected`: binary classification target.

-The dataset was obtained from Kaggle and is related to a clinical study/article concerning AIDS patient treatment and outcomes.
+The dataset was obtained from Kaggle and is related to the following clinical article:

 - Dataset source: [Kaggle - AIDS Virus Infection Prediction](https://www.kaggle.com/datasets/aadarshvelu/aids-virus-infection-prediction/data)
 - Related article/reference: [A trial comparing nucleoside monotherapy with combination therapy in HIV-infected adults with CD4 cell counts from 200 to 500 per cubic millimeter.](10.1056/NEJM199610103351501)